 Rod's Steak House, which opened in 1946, has long been a reliable spot for a good burger or a steak.
 Red Raven Restaurant, which serves fine cuisine at modest prices, is another good option.

 In the evening, visit the throwback Copper Club (bottom right) and World Famous Sultana Bar, iconic Williams watering holes and among Arizona's best saloons.
-I've heard good things about Historic Brewery Barrel & Bottle House but haven't tried it yet.
+Historic Brewery Barrel & Bottle House has a Pie Hole Porter that is one of their best brews.